 Counseling Center Staff

 The CPMS Counseling Department is comprised of 2 full-time counselors, and one part time counselor.

 If you have any questions or concerns, parents are always welcome to contact us over the phone, email or schedule an appointment.
 All counseling center staff can be reached by calling the counseling center (619)498-6015 or calling the main office (619) 498-6000.
 Counseling staff can also be reached via email.
 Parents are welcome to drop-in but appointments are recommended so we can put 100% of our focus toward your concerns.

-If you would like to schedule a conference or to “shadow” your student for the day, please feel free to contact Ms. Sara Acosta, Counseling Secretary at (619) 498-6015.
+If you would like to schedule a conference or to “shadow” your student for the day, please feel free to contact Ms. Vanessa Bueno, Counseling Secretary at (619) 498-6015.

 Students are welcome to visit their counselors before and after school and during nutrition break and lunch.
 If the counselor is not available, students can complete a “Counselor Appointment Request” form, available in the counseling office, and the counselor will call the student to the office during the school day.

 Each student is assigned a counselor based on last name.
 The 2017-18 counseling assignments are: